Government Fraud Whistleblowers -- False Claims Act/Qui Tam Action

 The FCA contains two sections highly relevant to whistleblowers:

-a qui tam provision: Private citizens and "original sources" (i.e. whistleblowers) may file suit on behalf of the U.S. government to recover the damages incurred by the federal government as a result of contractor fraud or other false claims.
+- a qui tam provision: Private citizens and “original sources” (i.e. whistleblowers) may file suit on behalf of the U.S. government to recover the damages incurred by the federal government as a result of contractor fraud or other false claims.
 In return for filing the suit, whistleblowers are entitled to a significant portion of the proceeds, should they prevail.
-This can lead to a large monetary award for the whistleblower, if he or she follows the complex enforcement procedures required by the FCA.;
+If they follow the False Claims Act’s complex enforcement procedures, this can lead to a large monetary award for the whistleblower – up to 30% of the recovery.

 Actions which violate the FCA include:

 - knowingly presenting (or causing to be presented) to the federal government a false or fraudulent claim for payment;